John Edward Brownlee: Farmers' lawyer

-As lawyer for the UGG, Brownlee began to sympathize with the prevailing farmers' view that the eastern Canadian business establishment was hostile to their interests (for example, when the UGG wanted to sell twine, no manufacturer would supply it).
+As lawyer for the UGG, Brownlee sympathized with the prevailing farmers' view that eastern Canadian business leaders were hostile to their interests.
+(For example, when the UGG wanted to sell binder twine, no manufacturer would supply it).
 He recommended that the UGG reduce farmers' reliance on the eastern establishment by expanding its operations into insurance, investment, and real estate.
 The result was the United Grain Growers Securities Ltd. He also helped the UGG quietly sell the stock it held in the Home Bank of Canada when UGG directors began to doubt the bank's soundness; this subtlety was considered essential, as the directors were concerned that airing their doubts publicly would make the bank's failure a self-fulfilling prophecy.
 When UGG Assistant General Manager J. R. Murray found an interested buyer, Brownlee advised Murray against insisting on an intricate written sales contract for fear that the buyer would sense the directors' concerns.
 His advice was heeded, and the sale was concluded December 29, 1919.
 The bank failed less than four years later.

 In July 1919 Brownlee left Muir, Jephson and Adams to accept a full-time position with the UGG at $6,000 per year.
 Several months later this was increased to $7,500 in view of his increased responsibilities as General Manager of UGG Securities.
 In 1922, he was made King's Counsel.
 Brownlee was doing well in both law and business, and expected to continue doing so for the foreseeable future.